karimra/gnmic/docs/global_flags.md

 ### instance-name
 The `[--instance-name]` flag is used to give a unique name to the running `gnmic` instance.
 This is useful when there are multiple instances of `gnmic` running at the same time, either for high-availability and/or scalability

+### proto-file
+The `[----proto-file]` flag is used to specify a list of proto file names that `gnmic` will use to decode ProtoBytes values. only Nokia SROS proto is currently supported.

+### proto-dir
+The `[----proto-dir]` flag is used to specify a list of directories where `gnmic` will search for the proto file names specified with `--proto-file`.